joshHug/LeidenITP/labs/lab11.md

    * xticks
    * colors (reference to all colors)
  * loading and saving data with numpy
- * linspace
+ * combining f-strings, r-strings and using (la)tex in matplotlib

-## Exercise 3: Line plots (standard)
+## Exercise 3: Line Plots (standard)

 In this exercise, you will practise with plotting lines and several things related to plotting lines, such as, labeling data, coloring space between lines and changing axis labels.
-All the functions to do this are explained in the general section about matplotlib, see [Plotting With Matplotlib]().
+All the functions to do this are explained in the general section about matplotlib, see [Plotting With Matplotlib](https://joshhug.github.io/LeidenITP/labs/lab11/#plotting-with-matplotlib-).

 ### Exercise 3a: Sine & Cosine Plot (standard)